BrindleDigital/rentfetch/readme.txt

 = 0.19.2 =

 * Updating our methodology for pulling the number of units (and whether to show the units section) on the single-floorplans template.
 We previously pulled this from the floorplan meta, but for manual-entry sites with no units and forced floorplan single template enabled, this could result in a blank section.
+* Switching to hover capabilities for all of the dropdowns on both the properties and floorplans searches.
+This makes the user experience much less clicky.

 = 0.19.1 =